CharonSSS/RSS-Origin/README.md

 ## For _RSS-Origin CelestialsPack_

+### Things you should know:

 Since this mod adds 141 extra celestial bodies to your game by default, along with 33 celestial bodies from RSS, for a total of 174, **this will cause your game to lag during acceleration and slow scene switching**.
 Given this situation, the folder structure of this mod is: each celestial or celestial system is placed in a separate folder, and you can add or remove celestial folders according to your own needs to ensure the smoothness of your gameplay.

 We strongly **do not recommend** installing all celestials at once. (except for viewing scenery or searching for your target(s))

 It is highly recommended **not to** install all celestials while you are ready to conduct interplanetary missions!
 We suggest retaining only the celestial(s) required for the mission and removing the remainings.

+### Dependencies and recommendations

+[Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-112-real-solar-system) and all dependencies of it (of course)
+(In case you are new to KSP, dependencies of RSS are: [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*), Kopernicus, RSS-Textures, KSP Community Fixes)

+### Download & installation instruction

+1. Go to the release page of this repository, download **"_RSS-Origin CelestialsPack Core_"**
+2. Go to the release page of this repository, choose what celestial(s) you desired, download it.
+3.

 ***
 # Credit